DNDigitalNomadLens30 countries across 6 continents

 Pros: zero tax, ultrafast processing, world-class infrastructure, business-friendly.
 Cons: higher cost of living (Dubai), family dependents require a separate sponsorship process through ICP, hot climate.

-The Barbados Welcome Stamp requires $50,000/year (BBD 100,000) — approximately $4,167/month, as set by the Remote Employment Act 2020–23.
+The Barbados Welcome Stamp requires annual income of BBD 100,000 (~USD 50,000 / ~$4,167 per month), as set by the Remote Employment Act 2020–23.
 It's the most expensive option, but covers the entire family in a single bundle (no per-dependent surcharge).
 Welcome Stamp holders are classified as statutory non-residents for income tax purposes, confirmed by Visit Barbados.

 Pros: English-speaking, family-friendly pricing, 7-business-day processing, Caribbean lifestyle.
-Cons: highest threshold, programme currently authorized until December 2026, no PR path from the Welcome Stamp.
+Cons: highest threshold, no PR path from the Welcome Stamp.
+Check the Visit Barbados page for current programme status.

 Comparison at a glance